wildmountainfarms/solarthing/docs/influxdb_config.md

 Set `database` to `"default_database"` or leave it unspecified.
 Leave `measurement` unspecified.

 Now each packet type will be put in its own measurement, just like measurements were intended to be used.

+#### Not Recommended
+If you specify both `database` and `measurement`, the program will put event packets into the same database and measurement of other packets.

+If you have a reason that you want to specify `database` and `measurement` and want to also store "event" packets in InfluxDB in different measurements or databases, please submit an issue saying why you need this.